anish-gyawali/MarketMindAI/README.md

-# HealthPulseAI
+# MarketMindAI
-A .NET-based microservice app that analyzes daily lifestyle habits and predicts health trend patterns — all locally, no private data stored.
+A .NET web API that analyzes stock market news headlines and predicts sentiment or short-term trends using ML.NET — containerized and deployed on Kubernetes.